Last Updated on April 9, 2022 by Rei Garnet

 If you notice any of these symptoms, immediately consult your veterinarian.

-Gastrointestinal stasis is the most dangerous risk when overfeeding rabbits low fiber diet.
-Oranges are especially bad because not only is it low in fiber, which is important to rabbits’ gut health, oranges are also high in citrus and sugar which could increase the risk of GI stasis.
+Gastrointestinal stasis is the most dangerous risk when overfeeding rabbits on low-fiber diets.
+Oranges are especially bad because not only are they low in fiber, which is important to rabbits’ gut health, but they are also high in citrus and sugar, which could increase the risk of GI stasis.

 If your rabbit is suffering from GI stasis, immediately bring your rabbit to a veterinarian.

 Overfeeding oranges to rabbits could soften their caecotrophs and cause them to refuse to eat them.
 The main reason for uneaten caecotrophs is a diet that is low in fiber or foods that are high in water content.

 This condition could easily be fixed by removing any other food except hay.
 Be careful, though, because uneaten caecotrophs are often confused by diarrhea, which is fatal to rabbits and should be looked at by a veterinarian.

 Only feed these fruits to your rabbits in small amounts, once or twice a week at most.

 FAQ (Frequently Asked Questions)